-Remember that visiting the school during the day is a privilege, not a right.
-The principal or his designee may refuse to allow persons with no legitimate business to enter school grounds and/or may eject any undesirable person(s) from the school grounds if that person refuses to leave peacefully upon request.
-In certain circumstances, the principal may determine to "no trespass" visitors from school property altogether for the remainder of the school year.
+Remember that visiting the school during the day is a privilege, not a right, and all parents and visitors are expected to conduct themselves with courtesy and kindness while following all school rules.
+The principal or his designee may refuse to allow persons with no legitimate business to enter school grounds and/or may eject any undesirable person(s) from school grounds if that person refuses to leave peacefully upon request.
+Parents and guests are expected to conduct themselves in and proper and professional manner at all times.